How do individuals fare long-term after receiving long-acting, injectable formulations of buprenorphine for opioid use disorder?

 HOW WAS THIS STUDY CONDUCTED?

 This was an observational investigation referred to as the RECOVER study (Remission from Chronic Opioid Use: Studying Environmental and SocioEconomic Factors on Recovery) that assessed opioid abstinence and other health outcomes over the course of a year in 533 patients with opioid use disorder who had previously received up to 12 monthly, long-acting buprenorphine injections as part of either a separate randomized clinical efficacy trial or a separate open-label safety study.
-Additionally, some RECOVER study participants also participated in long-acting buprenorphine open-label extension study that ran concurrently with the RECOVER study, in which patients continued taking long-acting buprenorphine without being blinded to the medication they were receiving (i.e., active dose vs. placebo).
+Additionally, some RECOVER study participants also participated in a long-acting buprenorphine open-label extension study that ran concurrently with the RECOVER study, in which patients continued taking long-acting buprenorphine without being blinded to the medication they were receiving (i.e., active dose vs. placebo).

 As part of the RECOVER study, participants completed detailed self-administered assessments concerning substance use, treatment for substance use disorder, and psychosocial measures at study enrollment, and at 6 and 12 months post-enrollment.
 Study enrollment occurred at least 28 days after completing or discontinuing participation in the long-acting buprenorphine clinical trials.
 A shorter battery of assessments was conducted at 3 and 9 months after enrollment.
 Urine drug tests were conducted at all visits.
 Participants were free to engage in any form of treatment while participating in the RECOVER study, and those who had continued to use long-acting buprenorphine after participating in the clinical trials were free to continue doing so.